 Workers being run over by large equipment like bobcats or forklifts can also cause crushing injuries.
 These large pieces of equipment weight thousands of pounds and can cause fatal work injuries.

 Crush injuries can occur when a moving object strikes a worker or if the worker becomes pinned in between two objects.
 For instance, workers may become pinned or struck by power-driven vehicles and machines during operations that require the loading or off-loading of materials.

 Crush injuries are most commonly caused by accidents in which someone gets trapped in a piece of equipment or machinery, a pedestrian or automobile accident, a transportation or industrial accident, or a natural disaster.
 Workplace crush injuries are generally incredibly serious and often fatal and can cause the following medical problems:

 Crush injuries can disrupt blood flow, depriving delicate tissues of blood that depend on it for oxygen.

-Crush injuries high infection risks, especially when tissue and muscle are damaged.
+Crush injuries have high infection risks, especially when tissue and muscle are damaged.
 When layers of skin are removed, this exposes deeper tissue to the elements and increases the risk of infection.

-Compartment syndrome is a very serious complication that beings with immense pain, and then brings about swelling with blood, which can result in the area becoming paralyzed.
-This syndrome can lead to tissue and muscle death, and often requires amputation to correct it.
+Compartment syndrome is a very serious complication that beings with immense pain and then brings about swelling with blood, which can result in the area becoming paralyzed.
+This syndrome can lead to tissue and muscle death and often requires amputation to correct it.

 Also known as Bywater’s Syndrome, crush syndrome is a medical condition that causes major shock to the organs and renal failure.
 Symptoms of crush syndrome can begin to show within an hour following the incident.